Boxer (Animal Farm)

 During Old Major's speech, which inspired the principles of Animalism, a specific reference is made to how Boxer would be turned into glue under Farmer Jones' rule, thus implying that it would not happen to him under Animalism.
 "You, Boxer, the very day that those great muscles of yours lose their power, Jones will send you to the knacker, who will cut your throat and boil you down for the foxhounds."

 Films

 In the 1954 film adaptation of Animal Farm, Boxer is voiced by Maurice Denham.
 In the 1999 film adaptation, he is voiced by Paul Scofield.
+In the 2025 film adaptation, he is voiced by Woody Harrelson.